Vaccine Development

 RESEARCHER.
 VACCINE DEVELOPMENT RESEARCH GROUP

-Cima's Vaccine Development Research Group focuses on the development of vaccines based on the modulation of dendritic cells (DCs), a type of antigen-presenting immune cells responsible for detecting pathogens and presenting their antigens to T lymphocytes (LTs), which will develop their effector functions.
+Cima's Vaccine Development Research Group, integrated in the Cancer Center Clínica Universidad de Navarra, focuses on the development of vaccines based on the modulation of dendritic cells (DCs), a type of antigen-presenting immune cells responsible for detecting pathogens and presenting their antigens to T lymphocytes (LTs), which will develop their effector functions.

 For proper LT activation, DCs are required to undergo a maturation process that involves increased expression of antigen presenting molecules (MHC), co-stimuli, as well as LT polarizing cytokines.
 DC maturation occurs as a consequence of the recognition of pathogen-associated molecules or danger signals.
 The characterization of these molecules, their corresponding receptors on DCs, as well as the signaling pathways involved in these processes, has allowed us to advance in the knowledge of DC biology and in the development of new vaccination strategies.